 - 1. The user manual for your software.

 - 2. The source code.

 - 3. A transcript of a session which illustrates the principal features of your software package.
-A suite of test queries, as well as test database, may be provided at a later date.
+This transcript must include, but is not limited to, the suite of test queries to be supplied.